|

 the modified data and parity information must be written to disk.

 This is commonly know as Read/Modify/Write strategy.
+It reflects

 that, though RAID 5 is superior to RAID 0 because it offers